Find out about partial exemption and the methods and calculations to use to see how much input tax you can recover.

-Most of the rules that apply to special methods (see PE3000 - VAT Partial Exemption Guidance) also apply to the combined method.
-For example, it’s necessary for you to declare that your proposed combined method is fair and reasonable before HMRC can consider giving approval for business/non-business calculations to be subject to an annual adjustment.
+Most of the rules that apply to special methods (see PE3000 - VAT Partial Exemption Guidance) and section 6 of this notice also apply to the combined method.
+For example, it’s necessary for you to declare that your proposed combined method is fair and reasonable before HMRC can consider giving approval for business or non-business calculations to be subject to an annual adjustment.
 However, there are some special rules that apply to combined methods which are covered below.

 7.5 What must the combined method cover

 The combined method must cover all your VAT apportionments apart from those involving private use and certain partial exemption calculations that are always determined on the basis of use.